Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 What Is Bulb Mode?

 Back in the day, the photographer would squeeze a bulb to open the camera shutter.
 As long as the photographer squeezed the bulb, the shutter would stay open.
 Today's cameras have shutter speed capabilities anywhere between 1/4000th of a second to 30 seconds.
-Giving that range, one might ask what is the point of holding open the shutter manually when you can simply dial in how long the shutter should stay open.
+Given that range, one might ask what the point of holding open the shutter manually when you can simply dial in how long the shutter should stay open is.

 It is about control.
 Having the ability to open the shutter manually and keep it open for as long as one wants gives one an impressive amount of control for creative purposes.
-It is possible to keep the shutter open for one minute, three minutes, 10 minutes, or longer.
+It is possible to keep the shutter open for one minute, three minutes, ten minutes, or longer.
 The only thing that would limit the time the shutter could stay open is the battery life of the camera.

 How to Set Up Your Camera

 It seems every camera has a different means of accessing this function.
 On some cameras, you simply put it in manual mode and just start dialing back your shutter speed.
 The indicator will show progressively lower shutter speeds; one second will be indicated as 1”, 10 seconds as 10”, and so forth.
-When the shutter speed gets to 30” it will either stop, or the next setting lower will be indicated as the speed you are looking to set.
+When the shutter speed gets to 30”, it will stop, or the next setting lower will be indicated as the speed you are looking to set.

 My Canon has a button on the top dial indicated as “B.” That is the bulb mode.
 Most DSLRs have something similar.